Best Electronic Drum Set Under $500: Complete Buying Guide

 With a natural feel and over 385 drum and cymbal sounds, this easy to set-up electronic kit from Alesis will have you thrashing about in no time.
 Designed in an 8-piece configuration, you get your bass drum pad, an 8-inch dual-zone snare for triggering head or rim shots, three 8-inch toms, and three 10-inch cymbals complete with crash choke function.

 Beginners will thrive as you can play along with 60 tracks, and cycle through 40 different types of kit sounds, allowing for endless possibilities.
 Registering your purchase on Alesis’ website will also give you access to 40 drum lessons on your phone or tablet to help hone your craft further.
-Auxillary, USB MIDI, headphone inputs and realistic mesh drum pads make this an attractive option at this price point.
+Auxiliary, USB MIDI, headphone inputs and realistic mesh drum pads make this an attractive option at this price point.

 - Excellent feel and response time